 -

+There's also a 14-day Pro trial (no credit card required) and a student discount (three months free plus 50% off Pro).
 Whether the Pro plan is worth it really comes down to how much you type.
-If you’re a writer, developer, or anyone who lives in front of a keyboard, you could probably save enough time to make the cost a no-brainer.
+If you're a writer, developer, or anyone who lives in front of a keyboard, you could probably save enough time to make the cost a no-brainer.
 For everyone else, the free plan might be all you need.
-The subscription model itself might be a dealbreaker for some who’d rather just buy software once.

 The final verdict on Wispr Flow: How to choose the right AI tools

-So, what’s the final call on Wispr Flow?
-It’s a tool with a split personality.
+So, what's the final call on Wispr Flow?
+It's a tool with a split personality.
 On one hand, its features are undeniably cool.
-The AI editing, the fact it works everywhere, and the Command Mode can genuinely speed up your workflow.
-For some people, it’s become a tool they can’t live without.
+The AI editing, the fact it works everywhere, and Command Mode can genuinely speed up your workflow.
+For some people, it's become a tool they can't live without, and it earns a spot in plenty of best AI tools lists for good reason.

 This is especially true for businesses.
-You can’t afford to take a gamble on a ‘black box’ AI.
-You need tools built on trust and control from the get-go.
-This is why we built eesel AI the way we did.
-It’s a simple, self-serve platform for creating AI support agents, but with a few key differences:
+I've spent the last few years putting AI agents on live support queues, and I've watched a confident-sounding bot quietly give wrong answers — which is exactly why control and testing matter more than a slick demo.
+You can't afford to gamble on a 'black box' AI.
+This is why I built eesel AI the way I did.
+It's a simple, self-serve platform for AI customer service, with a few key differences:

 -